CraigShepperson/craigshepperson.github.io/content/posts/great-manager.md

     Text: "Suggest Changes" # edit text
     appendFilePath: true # to append file path to Edit link
 ---

-Your job first and foremost is to execute.

 As a manager, you are a leader who harnesses your team's skills to achieve specific goals.
+While senior engineers act as force multipliers through technology, you serve as a multiplier through people.

 To accomplish this, you need to be an adept coach, communicator, and decision-maker.
 Navigating a continuous journey of self-improvement, learning, and adaptation.
 Balancing technical expertise with strong interpersonal skills and a strategic mindset will help you excel in this role.

 It's also about recognising that the success of the team is intricately tied to the well-being and professional growth of individual team members.